upstream-se/guidebook-draft/docs/foundations/discipline/stewardship-and-authority.md

 - identifiable stewardship of intent,
 - explicit locus of authority over commitments,
 - visible mechanisms for deliberate revision,
-- continuity of accountability across organizational change.
+- continuity of accountability across organizational change, and
+- epistemic externalization of commitments independent of specific individuals.

 This page does not prescribe an organizational model.
 It establishes a structural necessity.